 Measure 2 Tbsp.
 (10g) of ground coffee per each 6 fl oz (180ml) of water.
 Adjust the strength by adding hot water.

-Our favorite, and the way we drink all our coffee, is with a Press Pot (or French Press).
-The Press Pot simply produces the best cup of coffee.
+Our favorite, and the way we drink all our coffee, is with a French Press.
+The French Press produces the best cup of coffee.
 There are many different models and brands to choose from at retail.
-There are single-serve Press Pots available, and others that can serve up to twelve cups at a time.
-The grind size for Press Pot brew is our coarsest grind.
-If you are a "home-grinder" please keep this in mind when grinding for your own Press Pot.
+There are single-serve French Presses available, and others that can serve up to twelve cups at a time.
+The grind size for French Press brew is our coarsest grind.
+If you are a "home-grinder" please keep this in mind when grinding for your ownFrench Press.